gdrosos/bloat-study-artifact/README.md

 `unzip callgraph_data.zip -d data/`

-The above command will create inside the `data/` directory the `partial_callgraphs` and `stitched_callgraphs` directory.
+The above command will create inside the `data/` directory the `partial_callgraphs` and `stitched_callgraphs` directories.
 The directories will have the following structure:
 ```
 ├── partial_callgraphs
 │   ├── apps